 Furthermore, I emphasize that a determinative factor in the Medel case was that the applicant had reasonably believed that she was not withholding information from Canadian authorities.
-In contrast, in the case before this Court the applicants did not act reasonably-the principal applicant failed to review her application to ensure its accuracy.
+In contrast, in the case before this Court the applicants did not act reasonably-the principal applicant failed to review his application to ensure its accuracy.

-- [38] It must be kept in mind that foreign nationals seeking to enter Canada have a duty of candour: Bodine v Canada (Minister of Citizenship and Immigration), 2008 FC 848, at paragraph 41; Baro v Canada (Minister of Citizenship and Immigration), 2007 FC 1299 at paragraph 15.
-Section 16(1) of the Act reads that "[a] person who makes an application must answer truthfully all questions put to them for the purpose of the examination and must produce a visa and all relevant evidence and documents that the officer reasonably requires." - [39] As noted in Bodine (at paragraph 44): - ...The purpose of section 40(1)(a) of the Act is to ensure that applicants provide complete, honest and truthful information in every manner when applying for entry into Canada (see De Guzman v.
+[38] It must be kept in mind that foreign nationals seeking to enter Canada have a duty of candour: Bodine v Canada (Minister of Citizenship and Immigration), 2008 FC 848, at paragraph 41; Baro v Canada (Minister of Citizenship and Immigration), 2007 FC 1299 at paragraph 15.
+Section 16(1) of the Act reads that "[a] person who makes an application must answer truthfully all questions put to them for the purpose of the examination and must produce a visa and all relevant evidence and documents that the officer reasonably requires."

+[39] As noted in Bodine (at paragraph 44):

+...The purpose of section 40(1)(a) of the Act is to ensure that applicants provide complete, honest and truthful information in every manner when applying for entry into Canada (see De Guzman v.
 Canada (Minister of Citizenship and Immigration), 2005 FCA 436 (F.C.T.D.), Khan v.
 Canada (Minister of Citizenship and Immigration), 2008 FC 512 (F.C.T.D.), Wang v.
 Canada (Minister of Citizenship and Immigration), 2005 FC 1059 (F.C.T.D.), aff'd on other grounds, 2006 FCA 345 (F.C.A.)).
 In some situations, even silence can be a misrepresentation (see Mohammed v.
 Canada (Minister of Citizenship and Immigration), [1997] 3 F.C.
-299) and the present facts went well beyond mere silence. - [40] In keeping with this duty of candour, there is, in my opinion, a duty for an applicant to make sure that when making an application, the documents are complete and accurate.
-It is too easy to later claim innocence and blame a third party when, as in the present case, the application form clearly stated that language results were to be attached, and the form required signature by the applicants.
+299) and the present facts went well beyond mere silence.

+- [40] In keeping with this duty of candour, there is, in my opinion, a duty for an applicant to make sure that when making an application, the documents are complete and accurate.
+It is too easy to later claim innocence and blame a third party when, as in the present case, the application form clearly stated that language results were to be attached, and the form was signed by the applicants.
 It is only in exceptional cases where an applicant can demonstrate that they honestly and reasonably believed that they were not withholding material information, where "the knowledge of which was beyond their control", that an applicant may be able to take advantage of an exception to the application of section 40(1)(a).
-This is not such a case.

-- [41] The applicants allege that they had no knowledge of the misrepresentation and wish to exonerate themselves by blaming their immigration consultant.
-Indeed, they claim to have not even signed their application forms.
-As a result, they submit that the fraudulence of their immigration consultant should serve as a defence to the application of section 40(1)(a). - [42] In response to this submission, I find the comments of Justice Mosley in Haque v Canada (Minister of Citizenship and Immigration), 2011 FC 315 at paragraph 16 to be instructive:: - [16] The applicant was in Bangladesh at the time the updated application was submitted.
+This is not such a case. - [41] The applicants allege that they had no knowledge of the misrepresentation and wish to exonerate themselves by blaming their immigration consultant.
+In essence, they submit that the fraudulence of their immigration consultant should serve as a defence to the application of section 40(1)(a). - [42] In response to this submission, I adopt the argument of the respondents, that the decisions in Cao v Canada (Minister of Citizenship and Immigration), 2010 FC 450, and Haque v Canada (Minister of Citizenship and Immigration), 2011 FC 315, require that an applicant be held responsible for the contents of an application which he or she has signed. - [43] Justice Mosley's comments at paragraph 16 of Haque, above, are instructive: - [16] The applicant was in Bangladesh at the time the updated application was submitted.
 He admitted during the phone conversation on May 26th that he "could have signed the blank form for the consultant".
 The new form had further discrepancies.
 The applicant apparently chose to rely on the consultant to submit the required information without personally verifying that it was accurate.